sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 ## Query the Azure Search Index

+Azure Search implements two Lucene-based query languages: [Simple Query Parser](https://lucene.apache.org/core/4_7_0/queryparser/org/apache/lucene/queryparser/simple/SimpleQueryParser.html) and the [Lucene Query Parser](https://lucene.apache.org/core/4_10_2/queryparser/org/apache/lucene/queryparser/classic/package-summary.html).
+In Azure Search, the simple query syntax excludes the fuzzy/slop options.

-At this point we can try searching the index.
+At this point of the lab, we can try searching the index.
 Let's keep on using the Azure Portal for this.

 1. Navigate back to the **Overview Tab** and click the **Index** link, the second from the left to the right.
 You should see the "Document Count" and the Storage Size.
 The expected count is 19 and the size should be close to 657.59 KiB.
 As you can see, Azure Search doesn't store all of the document, but parts of it: key words, metadata, tags.